 We see the famous grotto without catching an STD.

-We poked our head into the currently empty, but world-famous “grotto” (if those heated jets could talk…).
-Then wandered across the patio to the catering tent and chatted up a cute blond bunny with short-cropped, spiky hair and a drink in her hand.
+We held our breath and poked our head into the empty, yet world-famous “grotto” to avoid inhaling any STDs (if those heated jets could talk…).
+Then we wandered across the patio to the catering tent and chatted up a cute blond bunny with short-cropped, spiky hair and a drink in her hand.

-She was offering tours of the grounds.
-We gladly took her up on this offer and soon, a line of drooling troglodytes ambled aimlessly behind her as she headed for a path around the property.
-She pointed out Hef’s bedroom and other rooms inside the house, they wisely didn’t let us enter.
+She was offering tours of the grounds, but not the 30-room, 22,000 square feet mansion we really wanted to see.
+We gladly took her up on this offer and soon joined a line of drooling troglodytes ambled aimlessly behind her as she headed for a path around the property.
+She pointed out Hef's bedroom and other rooms from outside the house—wisely, they didn't let us enter it.

 Women aren't the only birds at the Playboy Mansion.